 How to avoid leaving your shopping deals at the US border

-If you’re thinking of taking a trip to the US to get in on some shopping deals, read the following tips to avoid being caught off guard at the border when you find out your item is on the restricted list.
+If you’re thinking of taking a trip to the US to get some shopping deals, read the following tips to avoid being caught off guard at the border when you find out your new stuff is on the restricted list.

 Tip #1 - Know what you can bring back

 While in the US, you’ll likely see deals on everything: clothing, housewares, luxury items, outlet bargains, groceries and more, so it’s important to know what items you can bring back to Canada.
-For example, you are allowed to bring back up to 20kg (per person) in meat and poultry and fruits and vegetables or up to 20 litres of liquids such as milk and baby formula, however some items, such as self-feeding baby bottles and walkers with wheels are on the can’t-bring-back list.
+For example, you are allowed to bring back up to 20kg (per person) in meat and poultry, 20kg of fruit and vegetables or up to 20 litres of liquids such as milk and baby formula.
+However, some items, such as self-feeding baby bottles and walkers with wheels are on the can’t-bring-back list.
 Get details on the full list of permitted items from the Government of Canada’s website.

 Tip #2: Know how much you can bring back